surajpol4243/Demo-Shopping-App/README.md

 # Demo Shopping App

 A simple shopping app developed for Placement task for Logictrix Infotech.

 I have also linked Firebase Cloud Firestore in the app to store user data and cart details.

-I have used firebase auth for user athentication.
+I have used firebase auth for user authentication.

 ## Demo Video